 After being handed the leadership baton of UBA, he championed the intercontinental relevance of the bank, delocalizing it from a primitive Nigerian bank to one of the leading banks at the African regional level.

 At the moment, the bank could answer and present the banking roll call of 19 African nations.

 Elumelu would later take a bow as chairman of UBA in 2010 and level up his portfolio with the birth of Heir Holdings, his own business conglomerate in 2011.

 Subsequently, Heir holdings acquired a major stake in the Transcorp group, a business conglomerate with a prime interest in hospitality, agri-business, real estate, and energy.

 He was made Chairman of the Transnational Corporation of Nigeria (Transcorp) after becoming a major shareholder.

 Other Positions Occupied

-Since he is quite a hot-shot in the business world, his sheer brilliance and acumen has earned him certain positions in the country and ashore.
+Since he is quite a hot shot in the business world, his sheer brilliance and acumen have earned him certain positions in the country and ashore.

 - Advisor to the USAID’s Private Capital Group for Africa (PCGA) Partners Forum.